 - 90% of deaf children are born to hearing parents with little or no experience of deafness.

 - Deafness is not a learning disability; with the right support, deaf children can achieve anything other children can.

-- Five babies are born deaf every day.
+- Three babies are born deaf every day.

 - Half of deaf children are born deaf and the other half become deaf during childhood.

 Susan Daniels OBE, Chief Executive

 Deaf since the age of four, Susan is a passionate campaigner for deaf children’s rights and joined the charity as Chief Executive in 1992.
 She is a member of both the BBC Appeals Advisory Committee and the Disabled Students' Commission.
 She also chairs Groundbreakers, the network for women leaders in the charity sector.

 Mike Hobday, Director of Policy and Campaigns